a5221985/seeking_the_truth_site/docs/what_did_muhammad_pbuh_teach.md

 		1. **Commentary:** If there were more than one GOD, they would have taken away their created and would have caused disharmony.
 However, everything is in perfect harmony because everything is created and sustained by one supreme GOD.

-* The author of the Qur'an often asks questions so that the readers may ponder deeply about them.
+* The Author of the Qur'an often asks questions so that the readers may ponder deeply about them.
 	1. > **"qul man yarzuqukum mina alssamai waalardi amman yamliku alssamAAa waalabsara waman yukhriju alhayya mina almayyiti wayukhriju almayyita mina alhayyi waman yudabbiru alamra fasayaqooloona ALLAHu faqul afala tattaqoona"** (Say: 'Who is it that sustains you (in life) from the sky and from the earth?
 Or who is it that has power over hearing and sight?
 And who is it that brings out the living from the dead and the dead from the living? and who is it that rules and regulates all affairs?'
 They will soon say, 'All Mighty GOD'.
 Say, 'Will you not then show piety (to HIM)?') [al-Qur'an 10:31]
 	2. > **"walain saaltahum man khalaqahum layaqoolunna ALLAHu faanna yufakoona"** (If thou ask them, who created them, they will certainly say, 'All Mighty GOD': how then are they deluded away (from the truth)?) [al-Qur'an 43:87]